WernervanderMerwe/WernervanderMerwe/README.md

 - 👋 Hi, I’m @WernervanderMerwe
 - 👀 I’m interested in ...
 Fullstack Development
 - 🌱 I’m currently learning ...
-JavaScript and ReactJS
+JavaScript and Vue.js
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment
 - 📫 How to reach me ...
 Only on here for now